 “When it comes to over-nutrition the main sign is being overweight or obese.
 However, people with undernutrition can also be overweight if they eat a diet high in calories but low in other nutrients.
 Over-nutrition can increase serious and potentially life-threatening conditions, such as Type 2 diabetes, coronary heart disease, some types of cancer such as bowel cancer or stroke.
 Over-nutrition and obesity which comes with it can also affect the quality of life (mobility) and can lead to psychological problems, such as depression.”

 Do you feel the food we consume has also changed?
 “Yes, absolutely.
-Foods, we eat today are not the same as foods of 50 years ago.
-Modern agriculture, factory-farmed animals, use of growth hormones, antibiotics and genetically modified feed were never fed to animals.
+The foods, we eat today are not the same as the foods of 50 years ago.
+Modern agriculture, factory-farmed animals, the use of growth hormones, antibiotics and genetically modified feed were never fed to animals.